Notes on the data: Indigenous status

 Note that percentages may be more than 100% due to the ABS' randomisation of both the numerator and denominator for confidentiality purposes.

-Geography: Data available by Indigenous Area and Indigenous and Remoteness Areas (also available in the Social Health Atlas of Australia by Statistical Areas Level 2, Population Health Area, Primary Health Network and Local Government Area)
+Geography: Data available by Indigenous Area, Primary Health Networks, Indigenous Quintiles and Indigenous Remoteness Areas (also available in the Social Health Atlas of Australia by Statistical Areas Level 2, Population Health Area, Primary Health Network and Local Government Area)

 Numerator: Aboriginal estimated resident population